Uterine Fibroids and the Use of CBD Oil

 Most people change their diet to fight fibroids: plant-based foods; organic options; high-fiber foods like bread, whole grains, seeds, hemp, and flax for a healthy lifestyle.
 Changing your diet will help you reduce your estrogen levels.

-While CBD does help women deal with pain from fibroids, it doesn’t have any kind of effect on the fibroids itself.
+While CBD may help women deal with pain from fibroids, it doesn’t have any kind of effect on the fibroids itself.
 To answer whether CBD oil help with fibroids, in short, no, but it can help you deal with their side effects.
 If you are thinking about trying CBD for pain, then you need to do some research on your state’s laws on CBD.
 Many states still do not allow people to possess CBD, let alone use it to reduce pain.
 You need a prescription from your doctor, and they can also offer advice on daily dosage for dealing with fibroids.